ghoshs/CardiO/README.md

-## Cardinality from Online Sources: CardiO
+## CardiO: Predicting Cardinality from Online Sources

 Count questions are an important type of information need, and in principle available on the Web, though often in noisy, contradictory,